arriolks01/arriolks01/README.md

 I'd like to describe myself as an aspiring technical writer passionate about learning all things technical documentation.
 Here are somethings to know about me:

 - I'm looking forward to contributing to open source documentation here on GitHub.
-- I will forever be a lifelong learner and writer.
-I'm currently learning about ethical hacking, just for fun!
+- As a life time learner, I enjoy learning new skills such as ethical hacking, just for fun!
 - Along with technical writing, I also enjoy reflective, inspirational blogging on Medium (https://medium.com/@LifeReloaded).
 - Fun fact: During my 3-year stint at Deloitte, I contributed to the markup and content editing of a Knowledge Management Repository for the Bureau of Engraving and Printing.